a34729t/phantom/phantom-py/README.md

 * On OSX, Bonjour announces all sort of stuff on the local network on port 5353, among other things.
 Feel the pain with `tcpdump -i tap1 -nX udp dst port 5353`.
 To see all the other non-Bonjour traffic, filter out port 5353 with `tcpdump -i tap1 -nX not udp dst port 5353`.

+### Using the IPFW Firewall in OSX to block unwanted traffic on tunnel

+Here we add a rule (with id=9000) that stops all outgoing traffic over our virtual network interface:

+    sudo ipfw add 9000 deny out via tap1

+We want a rule that allow tcp/udp traffic on a limited basis, and block all other IP traffic.
+We could go further and only allow several ports, but the basic setup is as follows:

+    09000 allow tcp from any to any via [tap_interface_name] 09001 allow udp from any to any via [tap_interface_name] 09002 deny ip from any to any via [tap_interface_name] # block all other incoming and outboung traffic

+And we can also delete the rules:

+    sudo ipfw del 9000 9001 9002

 ## Status

 ### v0.1 - Unencrypted tunnel between two instances